Parametrization of subgrid scales in long-term simulations of the shallow-water equations using machine learning and convex limiting: Problem formulation

 where \( u(t) \coloneqq [u_1(t), \ldots, u_{N_f}(t)]^\top \).
 We denote \( u^k = u(t_k) \) as the numerical solution at discrete time \( t_k \), with a fixed time step \( \Delta t = t_{k+1} - t_k \).
 Heun's method computes \( u^{k+1} \) from \( u^k \) in two steps:

 This method provides a second-order accurate time integration while maintaining an explicit scheme.
-Heun's method belongs to the class of strong stability preserving (SSP) methods \cite{shu1988efficient,gottlieb2001strong,gottlieb2011strong}.
+Heun's method belongs to the class of strong stability preserving (SSP) methods \cite{shu1988efficient,gottlieb2001strong,gottlieb2011strong} with an appropriate condition on the time-step, $\Delta t$.
+In particular, Heun's method maintains stability when used with spatial discretizations that are stable under forward Euler time-discretization; the \revision{strong stability preserving} coefficient for the Heun's method is $c=1$.
+Therefore, in most practical applications, the CFL condition is sufficient to guarantee stability.
+Moreover, if the CFL condition is satisfied, then it is also possible to show that $u_i^{k+1} \in \calA$ (set of admissible solutions) since it can be expressed as a convex combination of admissible values $u_i^k, \, \overline{u}_{i-1/2}, \, \overline{u}_{i+1/2} \in \calA$.
 Thus, the resulting space-time scheme is also positivity preserving for the water height.
-Time-splitting is used to add the stochastic forcing, $\rho^U$, after the second Heun step.
+Time-splitting is used to add the stochastic forcing, $\brho_i(t)$, after the second Heun step.
+The LLF discretization \eqref{eq:llf} is first order in space, and the Heun time-stepping is second-order accurate in time.